Aesica: Garrison

-The 2nd-century garrison was the Sixth Cohort of Nervians, followed by the Sixth Cohort of Raetians.
+The 2nd-century garrisons were the Sixth Cohort of Nervians, followed by the Sixth Cohort of Raetians.
 The 3rd-century garrison was the Second Cohort of Asturians with a detachment of Raeti Gaeseti.

 Excavations

 Excavations were carried out in 1894, during which the ramparts were cleared.
+A barrack block was found and headquarters building (principia), together with its vaulted underground strong room.
 The west tower of the south gate was found to contain a hoard of jewellery, which included an enamelled brooch shaped as a hare, a gilded bronze brooch described as a masterpiece of Celtic art, a silver collar with a pendant, a gold ring and a bronze ring with a Gnostic gem.
-During this excavation the headquarters building (principia) was partially uncovered, together with its vaulted underground strong room.
-A barrack block was also found to the south-west of the principia.

-In 1897 a bathhouse was discovered, 100 yd to the south, east of the branch road to the Stanegate.
-It includes a dressing room, latrine, cold room with cold bath, dry-heat room, warm steamy room and hot steamy room.
+In 1897 a bathhouse was discovered, 100 yd to the south, east of the road to the Stanegate.
+It includes a dressing room, latrine, cold room with cold bath, dry-heat room, warm steam room and hot steam room.